76 Easy Science Experiments Using Materials You Already Have On Hand

 This is so cool!
 Use vinegar to dissolve the calcium carbonate in an eggshell to discover the membrane underneath that holds the egg together.
 Then, use the “naked” egg for another easy science experiment that demonstrates osmosis.

-Learn more: Naked Egg Experiment
+Learn more: Egg and Vinegar Experiment (Guide + Printable Reflection Sheet)

 16. Turn milk into plastic